Zensight/extensionator/README.md

     -f, --format       Type of file to produce, either zip or crx.
 (Default: crx) --inject-version   Inject a version number into the manifest file.
 (Default: none) --inject-key       Inject a key parameter into the manifest file.
 (Default: no) --skip-validation  Don't try to validate this extension.
 Currently just checks that the manifest is parsable.
+(Default: no)
     -v, --version      Extensionator version info.
     -h, --help         Print this message.
 ```